-5. Advance the identification and understanding of new and recurring issues in chemical safety and the environment.
+Advance the identification and understanding of new and recurring issues in chemical safety and the environment.

 To help improve safety, the CSB must be cognizant of new and recurring issues in the field of chemical safety.
 Some issues continue to emerge through the CSB's incident screening process2 and some are an extension of technology changes.
-The agency plans to disseminate information learned from its newly discovered and recurring issues research through its website and by participating in industry conferences and symposia.
-Three issues that are of concern to CSB include:
+The agency plans to disseminate information learned from its research on newly discovered and recurring issues through agency-sponsored safety forums, by participating in industry conferences and symposia, and through its website.
+Four issues that are of interest to the CSB include: